kubeflow/community/security/self-assessment.md

 Detailed information can be found here in the official [Kubeflow Model Registry docs](https://www.kubeflow.org/docs/components/model-registry/reference/architecture/).

-### Kubeflow Pipelines
+### Kubeflow Pipelines (KFP)

 ![pipelines](images/pipelines.png)

-- API Server: gRPC and HTTP API server that accept user requests to manage their ML pipelines.
+- KFP API Server: gRPC and HTTP API server that accept user requests to manage their ML pipelines.
   User connects to the API server via REST or KFP SDK.

 - Pipelines SQL DB: database that contains metadata about runs and pipelines.
-API Server writes data to this DB.
+KFP API Server writes data to this DB.

+- Persistent Agent: controller that watches for events of Workflow and ScheduledWorkflow CRDs.
+  It reports status to the KFP API Server.

 - Scheduler Workflow controller: controller that watches for events of ScheduledWorkflow CRDs.
   It creates runs for recurrent runs.
 When a recurrent run is created, controller is in charge of